bisthebis/my_interpreter/grammaire.md

 Printing is of the form :
 *print var;*

+Comments start by // and go until the end of the line

 Expressions are composed of addtion, multiplication, substraction and division, with literals and previously defined constants.

 ##Syntax analysis